Detroit may not exit bankruptcy until Dec. 15

 Kevyn Orr, the city’s state-appointed emergency manager, told a state-created financial review commission on Friday that he plans to sign his last order soon.
 It will inform Michigan Governor Rick Snyder and the commission that Detroit’s financial emergency is over and that he is resigning from the post he has held since March 2013.

 Orr also said Detroit’s two-year budget will eliminate a carry over deficit of about $58 million and incorporate a reserve fund totaling $62 million, or 5 percent of appropriations required under state law.
 The budget will also provide $49 million that could be tapped to fund restructuring initiatives in fiscal 2016, he added.
-(Reporting by Serena Marie Daniels in Detroit.
-Additional reporting by Karen Pierog in Chicago.
-Editing by Andre Grenon)
+(Additional reporting by Karen Pierog in Chicago)